Dvd848/CTFs/2021_GoogleCTF_BQ/10_New_York_-_Office_Complex.md

 CTF|V1de0_g?aphi?s_4???y|
 ```

 So, we're close, but we need to identify the missing letters.
 However, it's pretty hard given the image.
-Notice how the reg, green and blue pixels don't seem to overlap in the image we've received.
+Notice how the red, green and blue pixels don't seem to overlap in the image we've received.
 Again, there probably is a better way of fixing this, but with more trial and error I was able to get a better quality image by manually applying offsets to align all colors:

 ```python
 import csv